hristochr/BioMed/README.md

 2. Haralick features confusion matrices
 - two sets of confusion matrices are built
 - data are automatic annotations and expert annotations..

+3. Bio Process Mining
+- contains the code and initial analysis performed for the article **A Concept of Bio-process Mining Applied to Time-Resolved Developmental Dataset of the Roundworm C. elegans**, publication date: Oct 10, 2020, BioInfoMed 2020 International Symposium on Bioinformatics and Biomedicine, Oct 8th - 10th, 2020, Bourgas, Bulgaria